 (1) In this regulation —

-“ion mobility spectrometer” means a device that contains the radioactive substance Nickel 63 in a sealed source.
+ion mobility spectrometer means a device that contains the radioactive substance Nickel 63 in a sealed source.

 (2) Subject to subregulation (3), Nickel 63 contained in an ion mobility spectrometer that is used for the detection of drugs and narcotics is exempt from the Act and these regulations, other than those provisions relating to the sale or disposal of radioactive substances.